freckle/freckle-certificates/README.md

 # freckle-certificates

-Freckle teacher certificates of achievements for student
+Freckle teacher certificates of achievements for students